oskargolden/me/README.md

 Declared new majors in spring of 2024.
 Full course load.

 - Associate of Science: Mathematics - Expected 2026
-- Associate of Science: Computer Information Technology: Computer Programming - Expected fall 2025
+- Associate of Science: Computer Information Technology: Computer Programming - Expected  2026